 The Trustees of the Trust who are "interested persons" of the Trust as defined under the 1940 Act ("Interested Trustees").
+Janet Brown is an interested person of the Trust because she is Managing Director of the Advisor.

 Additional Information Concerning the Board of Trustees